brainstormforce/header-footer-elementor/README.md

 ### STEPS TO USE THE PLUGIN ###

 Step 1 - Visit Appearance > Header Footer Builder and click on the ‘Add New’.
 Step 2 - Select ‘Type of Template’ (header/footer/block).
 Set its display location and user roles.
 Step 3 - Publish it.
 Step 4 - Edit it with Elementor and design a section.
 Step 5 - Save it and you are done!

-Easy peasy!

 You can refer to our step-by-step article that will help you [set Elementor headers and footers](https://uaelementor.com/header-footer-with-elementor/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description) quickly.